Brenda Spry: Early life and education

 Spry attended Old Dominion University, receiving a degree in criminal justice.
 She then attended William & Mary Law School, receiving a Juris Doctor.
+When she began law school, she was not sure if she would want to be a lawyer for her full career, but later described the legal profession as "built for her."

 Career

-Spry worked at the Virginia Indigent Defense Commission's Portsmouth office for thirty years.
-In 2008, Spry was named chief public defender of the Portsmouth office and continued to run the office for thirteen years.
-Prosecutor Brandon Wrobleski filed a complaint against Spry for her handling of the case of Will Patterson Jr., a teenage who was accused of attempting to murder a Portsmouth police officer in November 2017.
+In 1990, after finishing law school, Spry began working at the Virginia Indigent Defense Commission's Portsmouth office.
+She remained there for thirty years, eventually becoming chief public defender of the Portsmouth office in 2008 after John Underwood, who established the office, died at age 55.
+Prior to Underwood's death, Spry had been the chief deputy public defender in the office.
+Spry continued to run the office for thirteen years.
+In 1998, Spry represented Elton Jackson, a suspected serial killer in the Hampton Roads region.
+Prosecutor Brandon Wrobleski filed a complaint against Spry for her handling of the case of Will Patterson Jr., a teenager who was accused of attempting to murder a Portsmouth police officer in November 2017.
 Spry stated that her office, which represented Patterson, was made aware of his incompetency to stand trial and mental health issues after he was found guilty in April 2018 but prior to his sentencing.
 As a result, his conviction had to be vacated, and a new trial was ordered.
 The complaint from Wrobleski was dismissed by both the Virginia Indigent Defense Commission and the Virginia Bar Association.
+During Spry's time as a public defender, she had court appearances nearly every day.